iterorganization/imas-python/docs/source/lazy_loading.rst

 Lazy loading of data may speed up your programs, but also comes with some limitations.

+1. Some functionality is not implemented or works differently for lazy-loaded IDSs:

+    -   Iterating over non-empty nodes works differently, see API documentation:
+        :py:meth:`imaspy.ids_structure.IDSStructure.iter_nonempty_`.
+    -   :py:meth:`~imaspy.ids_structure.IDSStructure.has_value` is not implemented for
+        lazy-loaded structure elements.
+    -   :py:meth:`~imaspy.ids_toplevel.IDSToplevel.validate` will only validate loaded
+        data.
+Additional data might be loaded from the backend to validate coordinate sizes.
+    -   :py:meth:`imaspy.util.print_tree` will only print data that is loaded when :py:param:`~imaspy.util.print_tree.hide_empty_nodes` is ``True``.
+    -   :py:meth:`imaspy.util.visit_children`:

+        -   When :py:param:`~imaspy.util.visit_children.visit_empty` is ``False``
+            (default), this method uses
+            :py:meth:`~imaspy.ids_structure.IDSStructure.iter_nonempty_`.
+This raises an
+            error for lazy-loaded IDSs, unless you set :py:param:`~imaspy.util.visit_children.accept_lazy` to ``True``.
+        -   When :py:param:`~imaspy.util.visit_children.visit_empty` is ``True``, this
+            will iteratively load `all` data from the backend.
+This is effectively a full, but less efficient, ``get()``\ /\ ``get_slice()``.
+It will be faster if you don't use lazy loading in this case.

+    -   IDS conversion through :py:meth:`imaspy.convert_ids
+        <imaspy.ids_convert.convert_ids>` is not implemented for lazy loaded IDSs.
+Note
+        that :ref:`Automatic conversion between DD versions` also applies when lazy loading.
+    -   Lazy loaded IDSs are read-only, setting or changing values, resizing arrays of structures, etc. is not allowed.
+    -   You cannot :py:meth:`~imaspy.db_entry.DBEntry.put`,
+        :py:meth:`~imaspy.db_entry.DBEntry.put_slice` or
+        :py:meth:`~imaspy.ids_toplevel.IDSToplevel.serialize` lazy-loaded IDSs.

-1. IMASPy **assumes** that the underlying data entry is not modified.
+2. IMASPy **assumes** that the underlying data entry is not modified.

     When you (or another user) overwrite or add data to the same data entry, you may end up with a mix of old and new data in the lazy loaded IDS.

-2. After you close the data entry, no new elements can be loaded.
+3. After you close the data entry, no new elements can be loaded.

     >>> core_profiles = data_entry.get("core_profiles", lazy=True)
     >>> data_entry.close()